Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ---
 gpg --recv-key 37065C6EFFEEB5C5🧬 FinalNote

 If you are a developer,journalist,activist, or security researcher,you may mirror this file.
-If you are an OEM,be reminded:chaos cannot be blacklisted.
+If you are an OEM,be reminded: chaos cannot be blacklisted.
 If you are an attacker,the ELF will recognize you before you recognize it.

 Signed,
 Sharif Muhaymin